helixscript/SARS-CoV-2-Philadelphia/README.md

 about the alignment to the reference genome, variant calls, PANGO lineage calls, and denovo contig assemblies
 which are saved to the local file system.
 These VSP data objects are collated into detailed subject reports
 and used for downstream analyses.

 ## Installation

-Data paths (reference genome, sequencing data, conda shell, ect.) and third party software paths (bwa, samtools, bcftools, mafft) need to defined at the top of run.R and the option defaults for assemble.R need to point to the correct locations on your system since the run.R relies on assemble.R's defaul paramters.
+Data paths (reference genome, sequencing data, conda shell, ect.) and third party software paths (bwa, samtools, bcftools, mafft) need to defined at the top of run.R and the option defaults for assemble.R need to point to the correct locations on your system because run.R relies on assemble.R's defaul paramters.
 A global configuration file will be included in the next release.

 ## Bushman group specific instructions

 #### Downloading and processing sequencing data